jacobdotcosta/kcp/README.md

     clean       Clean up the temp directory and remove the kcp plugins

 Arguments:
     -v          Version to be used of the kcp server.
-E.g: -v 0.8.0 -t          Temporary folder where kcp will be installed.
-E.g: -t _tmp
+Default value `0.8.0` -t          Temporary folder where kcp will be installed.
+Default value `_tmp
 ```

 Next, in a second terminal, you can run the `./demo.sh` script.